-Steroids have greatest effectiveness if given within 3 days of onset and improve speed of recovery.³
+Steroids have the greatest effectiveness if given within 3 days of onset and improve speed of recovery.³

 Usually, a 10-day course is given.

 In the past antivirals such as acyclovir were recommended alongside steroids, however, studies have shown they do not improve outcome compared to use of steroids alone.4

 Overall the prognosis for Bell’s palsy is good with a large number of patients recovering entirely (70%).
 Those with partial facial nerve palsy are much more likely to fully recover function compared to those with complete palsy.5

-Patients who do not fully recover may suffer with a number of complications as a result:
+Patients who do not fully recover may suffer from a number of complications as a result: